ministryofjustice/hmpps-spring-boot-sqs/README.md

 We are using a multi-module project in order to create functional tests that use the imported library.

-### lib
+### hmpps-sqs-spring-boot-autoconfigure

-This is the module that generates the library for publishing.
+This is the module that generates the autoconfigure library for publishing.
 See the publish job in Circle build `/.circleci/config.yml` for more details.

 #### Running the Unit Tests

-To run only the unit tests found in the `lib` module use command:
+To run only the unit tests found in the `hmpps-sqs-spring-boot-autoconfigure` module use command:

-`./gradlew lib:test`
+`./gradlew hmpps-sqs-spring-boot-autoconfigure:test`

 #### Running All Tests